lucasberry12/CS408Lab2/README.md

 # web-dev-starter

-This is the first lab for CS 408.
+This is the lab for CS 408 Module 2.
 This project utilizes the web-dev-starter template and adds small changes to it.

 ## Getting Started